laravel/vapor-docs/1.0/projects/environments.md

 COPY . /var/task
 ```

-Vapor will build, tag, and publish the image on your next deployment.
-However, you should ensure that you have installed [Docker](https://docs.docker.com/get-docker/) on your local machine.
+Vapor will build, tag, and publish the image on your next deployment; therefore, you should ensure that you have installed [Docker](https://docs.docker.com/get-docker/) on your local machine.

-The available base images are:
+Vapor's base Docker images are:

 - `laravelphp/vapor:php74`
 - `laravelphp/vapor:php80`